liamstewart23/brotato-horde-mode/README.md

-# Brotato - Hoard Mode
+# Brotato - Horde Mode

 A mod for the game [Brotato](https://store.steampowered.com/app/1942280/Brotato/) that adds a toggleable game mode flooding the screen with enemies.
 Combine it with any difficulty level for chaotic, rebalanced runs.

 ## How It Works

-Toggle Hoard Mode on the difficulty selection page.
+Toggle Horde Mode on the difficulty selection page.
 When enabled:

 - **Up to 10x enemy count** — Quick-select buttons for 2x, 3x, 5x, or 10x
 - **-40% enemy HP**